 S: It just doesn't ...
-I think they make good and helpful distinctions at a meta-level looking at what's happening in the field, but I don't necessarily see it as a criticism, but just as a reflection.4 accept that this should have any impact on their research.
+I think they make good and helpful distinctions at a meta-level looking at what's happening in the field, but I don't necessarily see it as a criticism, but just as a reflection.

+In each case we see that the formal semanticist acknowledges the criticism, and acknowledges the critics' point about idealization, but then they refuse to accept that this should have any impact on their research.
 It's rather puzzling at first that the formal semanticists don't seem to care so much about a criticism that claims to invalidate the enterprise of formal semantics.
 However, this fact becomes less puzzling when we recall Kuhn's point (quoted at the beginning of this chapter) that these researchers are engaged in the activity of normal science within the paradigm of formal semantics - in this capacity, they are what Kuhn calls "solvers of puzzles" and not "testers of paradigms."
 What the critics are doing is calling the entire paradigm into question.
 What we learn from Kuhn is that this only happens during times of crisis, when we are at the cusp of a scientific revolution - it does not happen during the course of normal science.
 "Popper famously complained that psychoanalysis could not be scientific because it resists falsification.
-Kuhn's account argues that resisting falsification is precisely what every disciplinary matrix [disciplinary matrix = paradigm] in science does."5 Testing the paradigm, by comparison to reality or by any other means, is usually not part of the activity of normal science, and is actively resisted by normal science: "As we shall shortly see, when I turn from the experimental to the theoretical problems of normal science, there are seldom many areas in which a scientific theory, particularly if it is cast in a predominantly mathematical form, can be directly compared with nature."6
+Kuhn's account argues that resisting falsification is precisely what every disciplinary matrix [disciplinary matrix = paradigm] in science does."
+Testing the paradigm, by comparison to reality or by any other means, is usually not part of the activity of normal science, and is actively resisted by normal science: "As we shall shortly see, when I turn from the experimental to the theoretical problems of normal science, there are seldom many areas in which a scientific theory, particularly if it is cast in a predominantly mathematical form, can be directly compared with nature."